 1. The Unbidden

-According to my experience, the Unbidden is easily the worst crisis in the game.
+Just based on my experience, the Unbidden is easily the worst crisis in the game.

 These extra-dimensional beings of pure energy are much more unpredictable than the other crises, opening portals to bring in their forces at random spots all across the galaxy.
 There’s also no warning before they arrive, making it impossible to prepare.